CANNT actively supports and promotes the certification in nephrology nursing provided by the Canadian Nurses Association.

 Renewal by CL

-Please note: All certifications set to expire in 2019 are valid until December 31, 2019.
+Please note: All certifications set to expire in 2020 are due to renew.

 CANNT actively supports and promotes certification in nephrology technology.
 The basic eligibility requirement for being examined for dialysis certification in Canada is the applicant’s active registration with their Provincial association as a Certified Engineering Technologist (CET), Applied Science Technologist (AScT), or Certified Technician (CTech).

 - The applicant shall have a minimum of three years’ related experience (two years if the candidate is a graduate of a recognized post-secondary programme and has served an internship) working full time in a dialysis unit or in the dialysis industry.